HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Methodology

 \section{Methodology}

-We frame humor generation as a conditional language modeling task where the goal is to generate a humorous response $y$ given a context $x$, minimizing the divergence between the model's output and learned preference distributions derived from LLM-judged pairwise evaluations.
-We explore two distinct preference alignment strategies following a shared supervised finetuning stage: Direct Preference Optimization (DPO)~\cite{rafailov2023direct} and our proposed Offline Group Relative Policy Optimization (O-GRPO).
+We frame humor generation as a conditional language modeling task, where the goal is to generate a humorous response $y$ given a context $x$.
+We first build a strong initialization model via supervised fine-tuning (SFT) using MoT-generated candidates and silver LLM supervision.
+Starting from this model, we explore two preference alignment strategies based on LLM-judged pairwise evaluations: Direct Preference Optimization (DPO)~\cite{rafailov2023direct} and an offline group-relative variant, \textbf{O-GRPO}, both of which aim to better align outputs with learned preference signals.